 Today there are many variations of this dish and dozens of ingredients to choose, including chicken, lamb, bacon, cheeses, mushrooms, and many more.

 However, the most traditional version of this dish consists of pork, grilled on an upright spit that turns (‘gyro’ means ‘around’), stuffed in a pie with fried potatoes, onion, tomato, and tzatziki.

 Despite being fast-food, the use of fresh ingredients provide far fewer calories than pizza and burgers.
 In fact, it is common for Greeks to order multiple gyros souvlaki for lunch, dinner, or a snack to-go.
 So if you eat one and you’re still hungry, feel free to order another: no one is judging you, trust me!

 16 – Γλυκό του κουταλιού – Spoon Sweets

 You’ll pretty much always find at least a jar or two of spoon sweets in every Greek household.
 Delicious little candy, they come in a wide range of flavors.
 Lemon, orange, and grape are popular spoon sweets, but you can find these little orbs of goodness with rose, eggplant, zucchini, and even garlic!

-Spoon sweets may look simple but the preparation requires plenty of skill and patience.
+Spoon sweets may look simple but the preparation requires plenty of expertise and patience.
 They are made by boiling the ingredients with a generous amount of sugar in rotations of boiling water for 4-5 minutes, then cold water for up to 12 hours.

 Loved by children and adults alike, you haven’t been a guest in a Greek household until you’ve been offered spoon sweets.

 17 – Λουκουμάδες – Loukoumades

 Not a doughnut, nor a churro, loukoumades is the go-to dough-based dessert Greeks from all walks of life simply adore.
 This is a simple dish of dough balls, deep fried until golden in color, then submerged in sweet syrup or honey.